min2ha/ukwa-site/content/target/34629/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# National Museum of Scotland: Next of Kin touring project

 The Next of Kin touring programme is commemorating the centenary of the First World War across Scotland through a touring exhibition, learning programme and online resources.